Did you know the first New Year’s ball drop was actually intended to help sailors? It’s true.

 The sweet townspeople of chilly Eastport, Maine have been ringing in the new year with two ball drops since 2002.
 Eastport needed a way to breathe new life into the town after having had their last sardine factory, which is what they were known for, close in the 1980s.
 As a way to boost morale on a budget, and to be friendly with their New Brunswick neighbors, the township decided to throw a party for both themselves and Canada.

-Afterwards, the party continues for another hour until midnight EST when a commemorative 8-foot sardine drops and the brass band warms themselves up performing “Auld Lang Syne.”
+Afterward, the party continues for another hour until midnight EST when a commemorative 8-foot sardine drops and the brass band warm themselves up performing “Auld Lang Syne.”